ADBeta/003-UART-1602/README.md

 ```

 ## Low Voltage Operation
-There is a negative charge pump on-board that provides a near-rail negative
+There is a negative charge pump onboard that provides a near-rail negative
 voltage, that is fed to one end of the contrast selection Potentiometer.
 These LCDs are only officially rated at 5v, so use lower voltages
 **AT  YOUR OWN RISK**.